-To view the Speakers Policy in its entirety, see pages 56-58 in the Student Handbook.
+To view the Speakers Policy in its entirety, in the Student Handbook.

 Please consult with Law Student Services if you are hosting a speaker who may be considered controversial two weeks prior to the event date.

 Safety and Risk Management